Jerboa: Anatomy and body features

 Jerboas look somewhat like miniature kangaroos, and have some external similarities.
 Both have long hind legs, short forelegs, and long tails.
 Jerboas move around in a similar manner to kangaroos, which is by hopping, or saltation.
 However, their anatomy is more attuned towards erratic hopping locomotion, making use of sharp turns and great vertical leaps to confuse and escape predators, rather than for sustained hopping over long periods of time.
-It has been found that when executing their vertical leaps primary tendons in the hindlimbs only recovered and reused on average 4.4% of energy contributed to the jump, lower than many hopping animals.
+Researchers have found that, when jerboas execute their vertical leaps, the primary tendons in the hindlimbs only recovered and reused on average 4.4% of energy contributed to the jump; this is lower than many hopping animals.
+Unlike other hopping mammals which are facultative bipeds, jerboas do not use their forelimbs to walk at slower speeds; instead, unlike nearly any other mammal apart from humans, they almost exclusively move on two legs, making them obligate bipeds.

+Jerboas have metatarsal bones that are fused into one long bone, called the cannon bone.
+Their cannon bone is more distinct and defined than in other rodents.
+This acts as leverage to allow them to reach higher heights while jumping, while also supporting the legs.
+Their back legs are often up to four times as long as the front legs.
+This further allows them to sling-shot themselves into the air.
+Jerboas that live in sandy desert environments develop hairs on the bottom of their feet that allow for better traction and grip so that they don't slip in the sand.

-Like other bipedal animals, their foramen magnum — the hole at the base of the skull — is forward-shifted, which enhances two-legged locomotion.
-The tail of a jerboa can be longer than its head and body, and a white cluster of hair is commonly seen at the end of the tail.
-Jerboas use their tails to balance when hopping, and as a prop when sitting upright.
-Jerboa fur is fine, and usually the colour of sand.
-This colour usually matches the jerboa habitat (an example of cryptic colouration).
+As in other bipedal animals, their foramen magnum—the hole at the base of the skull—is forward-shifted, which enhances two-legged locomotion.
+The tail of a jerboa can be longer than its head and body, and a white cluster of hair is commonly seen at the tip of the tail.
+Jerboas use their tails to balance when hopping and as a prop when sitting upright.
+Jerboa fur is fine and usually the colour of sand.
+This colour usually matches the jerboa's habitat (an example of cryptic colouration).
 Some species of the jerboa family have long ears like a rabbit, whilst others have ears that are short like those of a mouse or rat.

+In addition to the jerboa's large ears, they also have large feet which are a result of multiple genes overlapping each other in their DNA.
+Researchers found a gene called the shox2 gene that is expressed in jerboa feet.
+This gene has the ability to turn other genes on and off and has been seen to cause mutant limbs.